xyfer/tokenizer/README.md

 CS 214 TOKENZIER
 =========

 I found that the main part of this assignment (getting a tokenstream to tokenize based on an argument of characters) was fairly easy to implement.
-The challenging part was the handling of escape characters, because what your program sees is not exactly what it entered into bash.
+The challenging part was the handling of escape characters, because what your program sees is not exactly what is entered into bash.
 I would say 80-90% of the time I spent coding this assignment was dealing with these pesky edge-cases, which resulted in a whole lot of checks for backslash characters and what comes after them.

 The program provides the following output: